edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-12-16-elearning-trends-2021.md

 ## 7. Workplace demands more flexible training

-Another big lesson from 2020 that affects eLearning in 2021 is that many people who begrudgingly started working remotely have found that they actually like it and want to continue.
+Another big lesson from 2020 that affects eLearning in the future is that many people who begrudgingly started working remotely have found that they actually like it and want to continue.

 Surveys of workers have found that fully 90% of employees[ want to continue working from home](https://workplaceinsight.net/large-majority-of-people-want-to-continue-some-form-of-flexible-working/) in at least some capacity.
 Almost 50% of workers in these same surveys indicated that they want to continue to work remotely for most or all of their time.